ahmadajmi/learning-javascript/chapter3.md

 #### JSON

-JSON (JavaScript Object Notation) is a data transfere format.
+JSON (JavaScript Object Notation) is a data transfer format.
 It's actually a combination of the object and array literal notations.

 ``` javascript
 var json = '{"name": "Ahmad", "age": 89, "friends": [1,2,3]}';